neuro-actions/registry_browser/README.md

 # An action to start Filebrowser

-This action launches an instance of [Filebrowser](https://github.com/filebrowser/filebrowser) and opens it in the default browser.
+This action launches an instance of [Docker Registry Frontend](https://github.com/neuro-inc/docker-registry-frontend) and opens it in the default browser.

 Has no required arguments.